Celebrating Hispanic Heritage Month: History, Culture, and Impact

 The timing is spot-on, coinciding with the independence days of several Central American countries.
 On September 15, Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua all celebrate their independence.
 Mexico and Chile join the festivities on September 16 and September 18, respectively.

-Growth and Impact of the Latino Community
+Growth and Impact of the

 The Latino community in the United States is not just growing; it’s thriving.
 According to the U.S. Census Bureau, there are over 60 million Latinos in the country today, making up 18.9% of the total population (Smithsonian Latino Center).
-That’s a lot of salsa dancers, taco lovers, and reggaeton fans!
+That’s a lot of dancers, taco lovers, and reggaeton fans!

 But it’s not just about the numbers.
 The Latino community is making waves across various sectors, from business and politics to arts and entertainment.
 If the American Latino community were an independent country, its economic output would rank fifth in the world.
 That’s some serious influence (Smithsonian Latino Center).